institut-de-genomique/HAPO-G/README.md

 ## Using HAPO-G
-Before running HAPoG, you should make sure that BWA and Samtools are in your `$PATH`:
+Before running HAPO-G, you should make sure that BWA and Samtools are in your `$PATH`:
 ```
 which bwa
 which samtools